rnovec/drf-challenge/README.md

-# Lighthouse DRF Challenge Project / RESTful API
+# Django REST API Exercise

 This a Django 3.0+ project for Lighthouse DRF Challenge